Kick up your hummus with a bit of sweet and spicy in this easy-to-prepare Sriracha Hummus.

 So you can imagine my enthusiasm when the folks at Ninja Blender asked me if I wanted to try out their blender.
 Perfect timing!
 I figured ANYTHING was better than my old one.

-We started simple, with a simple smoothie for the kids.
+I started using it with simple stuff, like a simple smoothie for the kids.
 Holy Crap!
 This sucker is super powerful!
 What would take my old blender 3-5 minutes to blend, took my Ninja less than 20 seconds.

 Let me repeat: LESS THAN 20 SECONDS.

-“This is so cool!”
-Hubby cried out.
-I breathed a sigh of relief.
+“This is so cool!” the kids cried out.

 For the past month we have been enjoying smoothies, piña coladas and countless other blended treats.
-My husband is totally in love with our new blender and is still in awe of how well it is built.
-He still giggles with excitement when he watches it work.
-Boys and their toys.
+I am totally in love with my new blender.

 I was inspired to go beyond the smoothie and made this Sriracha Hummus with it.